 Thinking Body, Dancing Mind takes the reader through all of the mental obstacles one may face in their journey through athletics, business, and life.
 Chapters of the book are brief and contain subjects like the fear of failure, fear of success, dealing with slumps, fatigue, expectations, self-criticism, and much more.
 What I think is unique about this book is that in each chapter it provides affirmations/sayings that can be repeated internally or read over and over again to combat mental challenges.

+Sample affirmations from the text for re-framing failure.
 "Success does not guarantee happiness; failure need not guarantee misery."
+"Failures are lessons from which I learn and forge ahead."

 Sample affirmations from the text for positive thinking.
+"Calm and confident, I play well."
+"I am in control and ready to roll."

 As I read through many of the chapters some of the affirmations really struck a chord with me and I have continued to use them in every day life to control my inner chatter.
 They may sound corny, but you can make up your own that mean something to you.
 Who cares, it is not like you are saying them out loud, you are saying them in your head and reaffirming/reminding yourself to be positive and successful.
 Hey there is proof that just reading certain words affects your behavior, so why not adopt positive thoughts and surround yourself with them.